meryemberradauwo/RamanMatch/README.md

 Main.py: The main python code of the Raman Match application.

 Forsterite.txt: This is an example file you may use of the Raman spectrum of a non-oriented Forsterite crystal.
+Basalt.txt: This is an example file you may use of the Raman spectrum of a rock sample, presumaly basalt, collected in Oahu.

 icon.ico: The icon for the application is provided in case the user wishes to compile a full version on their machine.

-For MacBook users, the database codes should be ran once in your machine so the .db files are created (a link to the .db files is also available above).
+For MacOS/Linux system users, the database codes should be ran once in your machine so the .db files are created (a link to the .db files is also available above).
 Then you may simply run the python code in your terminal to use the software, without having to compile it.
 You may also use it through Jupyer Notebook.

+# INSTRUCTIONS
+Windows: Download .exe file or run the python code (GUI) on your preferred platform.
+MacOS/Linus: Download the python code (GUI) on your preferred platform.

 For any questions of inquiries, please contact Meryem Berrada at berrada@hawaii.edu